Clatwith History, Family Crest & Coats of Arms

 Notables of this surname at this time include: John Cloteworthy, a prominent 14th century landholder in Somerset; Sir Hugh Clotworthy (died 1630), High Sheriff of Antrim; and his son, John Clotworthy, 1st Viscount Massereene (died 1665), an Anglo-Irish politician.
+They were descended from the Devonshire family of that name.
+Sir John

-He was elected to the Irish House of Commons for County Antrim...
-Another 58 words (4 lines of text) are included under the topic Early Clatwith Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Clatwith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clatwith family to Ireland

 Some of the Clatwith family moved to Ireland, but this topic is not covered in this excerpt.